-Austin ISD is seeking partners to submit 1882 proposals that will add or build on our already amazing choices for students.
+Austin ISD will on occasion seek partners to submit 1882 proposals that will add or build on our already amazing choices for students.

 There is no set design for an 1882 school.
 Interested schools could be an existing campus looking to do things differently, a school that has experienced struggles in the past and wants to try a new approach, or even an entirely new model.